dcndn4/HW_3_Whale_Port-folio-/README_working.md

 ### CAPM - Capital Asset Pricing Model

-CAPM attaches a numerical value to the risk and return of a specific financial instrument (usually a stock). { not an investment fund??}
+CAPM attaches a numerical value to the risk and return of a specific financial instrument (usually a stock). { not an investment fund??}  (per investopedia)

-One of the components of CAPM is Beta.
+One of the components of CAPM is Beta.(per investopedia)

 ### Beta - the specific volatility or systematic risk of a single stock, compared to the market as a whole

 Beta ({provided as a tool by Morgan Stanley?}) is about the performance of a stock in relation to the volatility of the market.
 It tells investors whether the stock moves with the market (does not provide diversification) or in a different way (does provide diversification).
-It quantifies the amount of movement as well.
+It quantifies the amount of movement as well. (per investopedia)

 Beta exists in a context provided by a benchmark (such as the s&p 500), and that benchmark needs to be relevant to that stock in order for the results to be useful.
-A numerical way to indicate the relevance of the benchmark to the stock is the R-squared value -- the higher that is, the more relevant the benchmark is.
+A numerical way to indicate the relevance of the benchmark to the stock is the R-squared value -- the higher that is, the more relevant the benchmark is. (per investopedia)

-         Vix - volatility index -- for some investors, when Vix increases, they just sell some/all their risk-vulnerable holdings
-            Carol Alexander

-         regarding beta vs. correlation -- capture the text in beta demo
+from Beta demo JL:

+Note on standard deviation:

+      An asset's volatility is "an annualized measure of dispersion in the stochastic process that is used to model the log returns."
+Most commonly modeled using           standard deviation (sigma). (~Carol Alexander, Practical Financial Econometrics, 90)

+      Volatility could also be described as how much the returns jump around over time.
+Another tool used for perspective on this is Vix.
+### Vix
+    Vix is a volatility index.

          Harry Markowitz -- rooted in linear algebra, applied those theories to market diversification